Is Social Media Really That Bad for My Kid?

 Social media does come with risks for kids and teens

-After reading about the risks, you might be tempted to take your child's phone away (which would probably make matters worse #meltdown).
+After reading about the risks, you might be tempted to take your kid's phone away (which would probably make matters worse #meltdown).
 But!
-There's more good news - there are some things you can do to protect your child and help them use social media responsibly.
+There's more good news - there are some things you can do to protect your kid and help them use social media responsibly.

 What can you as a parent do?